Crissium/SilverDict/README.md

 ![favicon](/client/public/favicon.ico)

-This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), written with Flask and Vue.js.
+This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and Vue.js.

 You can access the live demo [here](https://www.eplscz1rvblma3qpwsxvrpo930wah.xyz).
 Please be polite and do not abuse it, as my knowledge of security is limited.
 I've also removed the button to delete dictionaries.
 It may be out of sync with the latest code changes.